sachaarbonel/typed-sql/README.md

 # typed-sql

 This crate provides the sql! macro for building fully type checked SQL statements inside your Rust code using roughly SQL compatible syntax.
-Fails at compile time if the query
+Fails at compile time if sql parser fails to parse your query

+Intended usage: code generation

 ## Quick Preview